Ecole-des-Nouvelles-Images/2025-Escape-VR-The-Green-House/README.md

 This game is, at this time, unavailable from the Meta Quest Store, which would have been the preferred and easiest method.

 >  [!WARNING]
-> The steps below describe the rather complex process to follow if you still desire to play the game in it's current state.
-It's assume using a computer that could connect your headset.
+> The steps below describe the rather complex process to follow if you still desire to play the game in it's current state.<br/>
+> It involves accessing your headset's data and tweaking its parameters.
+That assumes using a computer to do so. <br/>
-> This should be reserved for experienced users only and involve tweaking your headset's parameters.
+> This process should be reserved for experienced or aware users only.
 ___

 You can find the latest release of the game on the [**Release page**](https://github.com/Ecole-des-Nouvelles-Images/2025-Escape-VR-TheGreenHouse/releases) or use this convenient button to download the archive directly <a href="https://github.com/Ecole-des-Nouvelles-Images/https://github.com/Ecole-des-Nouvelles-Images/2025-Escape-VR-TheGreenHouse"><img alt="Static Badge" src="https://img.shields.io/badge/Download-.zip-%20%23510ED8?style=plastic"></a>